-In 2014, Elon Law announced a groundbreaking new model for legal education, building on the school's nationally recognized programs and developed following a five-year strategic planning process.
+In 2014, Elon Law announced a groundbreaking new model for legal education, building on the school's nationally recognized programs and developed following a two-year strategic planning process.
 The school’s new curriculum provides the breadth of knowledge, skills and professional competencies needed for graduates to excel as 21st century lawyers.
-Developed to achieve exceptional student outcomes, Elon Law’s JD degree program features highly personalized career development; sequenced courses and legal practice experiences that engage students more intensively in knowledge and skills development; an emphasis on legal writing, oral advocacy and broader professional competencies not traditionally taught in law schools; experiential learning integrated throughout the curriculum; and a 90-credit, seven-trimester model that enables students to spend more time in the classroom than previously, while completing their course of study in less time than the traditional law school curriculum.
+Developed to achieve exceptional student outcomes, Elon Law’s JD degree program features highly personalized career development; an integrated sequence of courses and legal practice experiences that engage students intensively in knowledge and skills development; an emphasis on legal writing, oral advocacy and broader professional competencies not traditionally taught in law schools; experiential learning opportunities throughout the curriculum; and a 90-credit, seven-trimester model that enables students to spend more time in the classroom than previously, while completing their course of study in less time than the traditional law school curriculum.

-Elon Law’s new approach is anchored in the school’s substantive law courses and distinctive skills development programs, taught by remarkable faculty members known for innovative teaching, influential scholarship, contributions to clients while in practice and enduring commitment to the educational and professional success of students.
+Elon Law’s new approach is anchored in the school’s substantive law courses and distinctive skills development programs, taught by faculty members known for innovative teaching, influential scholarship, contributions to clients while in practice and enduring commitment to the educational and professional success of students.
 Building on this foundation, the new curriculum adds significant innovations.
 Beginning with the entering class of 2015, students will benefit from Elon Law’s first-in-the-nation program to provide all students with full-time, faculty-directed residencies in the practice of law.
 In addition, students at Elon Law will engage the legal profession in meaningful ways throughout their course of study, including first-year lab courses, attorney shadowing, five law clinics, trial and appellate advocacy, moot court and mock trial programs, team-based legal projects for nonprofits and public agencies and culminating Bridge-to-Practice courses, reflecting the school’s full integration of experiential education in its curriculum.
-In addition, the new curriculum enables students to graduate in December of their third year of study, reducing tuition and the cost of living during law school, while providing students with post-graduate career advantages.
+In addition, the new curriculum enables students to graduate in December, followingtheir second year of study, reducing tuition and the cost of living during law school while providing students with post-graduate career advantages.